Office of Learning Technologies

 About Learning Technologies

-As an office within the Boundless Learning division, Learning Technologies supports the university's educational mission by offering services including presenter support for faculty and guest speakers, training and support for online learning, workshops and skills training, leadership and innovative solutions in the use of instructional technology, and classroom support of media technologies.
+As an office within the duPont-Ball Library, Learning Technologies supports the university's educational mission by offering services including presenter support for faculty and guest speakers, training and support for online learning, workshops and skills training, leadership and innovative solutions in the use of instructional technology, and classroom support of media technologies.

 Learning Technologies serves the faculty as its instructional design center and doubles as the multimedia laboratory for students.
 The office provides modern audio/video recording equipment and video production/editing facilities to faculty and students.
 The Creation Station is home to five computers (a mixture of Apple and Windows) that are dedicated to video production and editing.
 The Creation Station is supported by professional staff and knowledgeable student assistants who help students to produce multimedia files.
 And finally, the Cyber Cafe offers faculty a comfortable environment in which to learn about educational technology that can be used in the classroom.